anton164/everything-as-a-stream/README.md

 - Action$
 - Routines
 - State$
-- Views as functions of strems
+- Views as pure functions of strems

 ##